-You may come across information about teaching abroad that state you need a degree in education, a license to teach, and two years’ of teaching experience.
+You may come across information about teaching abroad that states you need a degree in education, a license to teach, and two years of teaching experience.
 This is very misleading, as most of the time you will not need all three of these.
-Usually, you need some form of qualifications or experience but, that being said, there are teaching opportunities for almost everyone.
+Usually, you need some form of qualifications or experience.
+That being said, there are teaching opportunities for almost everyone.

 Even if you have no teaching experience and qualifications, there are still opportunities available to you.
 Look into one of the many non-government organizations that sponsor or offer internships teaching in different countries.
 Many of these are non-paid work training but will offer you free room and board, as well as great international experience.

-Numerous of these teaching placements also tend to take place in lower economic areas and third world countries where they are in need of the most educational help.
-As a result, these types of teaching experiences are extremely rewarding.
+Numerous of these teaching placements also tend to occur in lower economic areas and third-world countries where they need the most educational help.
+As a result, these types of teaching experiences are advantageous.

 How Your Age Factors In

-As far as age is concerned, there are lots of opportunities for both new and more mature teachers.
-Age may be an issue in some countries because of visa requirements, but usually international schools find more mature teachers attractive because they are seen as being more stable.
+As far as age is concerned, there are many opportunities for both new and more mature teachers.
+Age may be an issue in some countries because of visa requirements, but international schools usually find mature teachers attractive.
+Mature teachers can be viewed as stable.
 That being said, many schools operate on a salary scale that makes less experienced teachers financially attractive.
 This often plays out as a tradeoff between experience and affordability.
 If you’re a veteran teacher with awesome experience and qualifications, you’re well worth the money to a school that needs those specialized skills.
 If you have less experience, your value could seal the deal.

 How to Find the Requirements

-The best bet for finding out what type of credentials you need to teach abroad is to first decide which country you want to teach in, and then find out the requirements for that specific country.
+The best bet for finding out what type of credentials you need to teach abroad is to decide which country you want to teach in and then determine the specific country’s requirements.
 As the credentials differ so much from place to place, this is probably the least confusing course of action to take.
-Overall though, it is probably best to have a Bachelor’s degree as well as TEFL certification, as these two credentials will open the most doors for you abroad.
+Overall though, it is probably best to have a Bachelor’s degree and a TEFL certification, as these two credentials will open the most doors for you abroad.